 There are few things I love more than a weekend getaway to a new part of Australia.
-The only tricky thing (apart from saving the money) – what to do with our dog.
+The only tricky thing (apart from saving the money) is what to do with our dog?

-We’ve picked out 8 of the best dog-friendly Airbnb’s in Victoria for the perfect Winter getaway.
+We’ve picked out eight of the best dog-friendly Airbnb’s in Victoria for the perfect Winter getaway.

 Dandenong Ranges Cottage